 Ryan Pitts represents clients in complex litigation matters, focusing on appellate advocacy.
 He began his legal career with clerkships at the United States Court of Appeals for the Eleventh Circuit and the United States District Court for the Southern District of Texas.
 Ryan draws on these experiences to advocate for his clients using the clear, concise, and well-reasoned arguments that judges find persuasive, whether at critical trial moments or on appeal.

 During law school, Ryan earned both a JD and a Master of Laws in International and Comparative law, while also serving as an editor of the Duke Law Journal.
-From his study of the world’s legal systems, Ryan knows how to approach his clients’ legal problems from different, and often unexplored, angles and often unexplored angles.
+From his study of the world’s legal systems, Ryan knows how to approach his clients’ legal problems from different, and often unexplored, angles.

 Ryan was selected as a member of the Houston Young Lawyers Association’s Leadership Academy for 2018–2019.
 He currently serves on the Houston Young Lawyer’s Association’s Board of Directors.
 He is also a member of the Federal Bar Association, Houston Bar Association, and Texas Supreme Court Historical Society.